evoila/osb-checker-kotlin/docs/DataConsistencyCheck.md

 # Data Consistency Check

-The Data Consistency Check tests if creating instances and bindings with the same instanceId or bindingId, works, if the service instance got deleted.
-The goal is to ensure that all binding on a service don't remain in the database of the service broker.
+The Data Consistency Check tests if creating instances and bindings with the same instanceId or bindingId, works if the service instance got deleted.
+The goal is to ensure that all binding on service doesn't remain in the database of the service broker.
 This is done for all plans in the catalog. bindings and provisions are created based upon the api-version and configuration like in [Binding Tests](BindingTests.md).

 ## Test Procedure

-- Valid Provision and Bindings
+- Valid Provisioning and Bindings
-    - Create a valid provision.
+    - Create valid provisioning.
-        - If the Service broker creates service instances asynchronously, the checker will start polling and and verify the responses.
+        - If the Service broker creates service instances asynchronously, the checker will start polling and verify the responses are according to [spec](https://github.com/openservicebrokerapi/servicebroker/blob/v2.15/spec.md#polling-last-operation-for-service-instances) and finish successfully.
-        - When configured to do so, the checker verifies if the dashboard URL works. are according to [spec](https://github.com/openservicebrokerapi/servicebroker/blob/v2.15/spec.md#polling-last-operation-for-service-instances) and finish successfully.
+        - When configured to do so, the checker verifies if the dashboard URL works.
-        - Test what happens when attempting to create a service instances with the same instance id and same parameters and with different parameters.
+        - Test what happens when attempting to create a service instance with the same instance id and same parameters and with different parameters.
      Read [here](https://github.com/openservicebrokerapi/servicebroker/blob/v2.15/spec.md#polling-last-operation-for-service-instances) about the expected behaviour.
     - If the Service is bindable.
 Look [here](https://github.com/openservicebrokerapi/servicebroker/blob/v2.15/spec.md#binding) on how it should behave.
         - Runs a valid binding on the service.